CulDeVu/culdevu.github.io/thought/2022-12-17-img-compression.md

 - quad separated 2 squiggles: 6095857
 - quad separated 2 xp_pipes: 5912341

 Okay that's a little better, but honestly I expected a lot more.

+Another way of looking at this last transformation is that the top-right and bottom-left are being encoded according to the pairs-separated method, and the bottom-right is being predicted as the value it *would be* if the 2x2 pixel block were a smooth gradient.

+Let's see where all of our precious entropy is going:

+[image]